Skip to main content

 Enhanced Charting Capabilities

-By default, trades from your custom strategies are visualized on Gunbot's integrated TradingView charts.
-You can extend this functionality by:
+Trades from custom strategies appear on Gunbot's integrated TradingView charts.
+You can extend this by:

 • Adding Dynamic Chart Elements: Place custom lines, boxes, icons, and more to visualize key aspects of your strategy.